{{ summary.heading }}

 Does uppercase hex make a different HMAC?

 No. Uppercase and lowercase hex are different text displays of the same digest bytes.
-A strict system may still require one style for string comparison.
+A strict receiver may still require one style for string comparison.

 Why does the expected signature fail to parse?